vmware/PowerCLI-Example-Scripts/README.md

 * Author Name
   * This can include full name, Twitter profile, or other identifiable piece of information that would allow interested parties to contact author with questions.
+[//]: # (LucD: Shouldn't we enforce that all question follow the Issues concept?
+Questions about a script might be useful for others.)
 * Date
   * Date the resource was written
 * Minimal/High Level Description
   * What does the resource do
 * Any KNOWN limitations or dependencies
   * vSphere version, required modules, etc.
+[//]: # (LucD: Perhaps add a question to add additional "tested" versions/environments through the Issues concept.
+Original author(s) might not always have access.)

 #### Note Placement Examples:
 Script:   Top few lines